Exclusive: Certainty is asymptotic

 Background - About SMF™

-Trapped Surplus: The surplus that needs to be retained for risk management purposes.
+This is the surplus that needs to be retained for risk management purposes.
+It acts as a buffer against potential financial shortfalls.

-Distributable Surplus: The surplus that can potentially be released, as desired.
+This is the surplus that can potentially be released, as desired by the trustees and sponsors.

 The SMF is designed to transform surplus distribution from a potentially contentious negotiation into a structured, risk-based decision.